-Figure 5.9.1 Excerpt from the City of Ryde's Social and Cultural Infrastructure Framework
+Figure 5.9.1 Excerpt City of Ryde: Social and Cultural Infrastructure Framework

 - 1. To provide services and facilities supporting the increasing employment and residential population within the Macquarie Park Corridor. - 2.
-To enliven the public domain. - $3. \quad To encourage walking within the Corridor rather than driving to facilities in surrounding areas.\\$ - 4.
+To enliven the public domain. - 3.
+To encourage walking within the Corridor rather than driving to facilities in surrounding areas. - 4.
 To provide a coordinated approach to the delivery of community facilities across the Corridor.

 - a.
-Community facilities are to be provided in accordance with the relevant documentation prepared by Council, particularly the City of Ryde's Social and Cultural Infrastructure Framework.
-Based on population growth statistics (available 2011) within Macquarie Park Corridor the Social and Cultural Infrastructure Framework seeks:

-- One branch library 1,400 sqm

-- One community centre 2,000 sqm

-- One community arts centre 1,000 sqm and

-- One community hall 500 sqm

-- b.
-Provide community space of not less than 3,000sqm within the Macquarie Park Shopping Centre (which may include a branch library or other function in accordance with the Social and Cultural Infrastructure Framework).
+Community facilities are to be provided in accordance with the relevant documentation prepared by Council, particularly the City of Ryde: Social and Cultural Infrastructure Framework.
+Based on population growth statistics (available 2011) within Macquarie Park Corridor the City of Ryde: Social and Cultural Infrastructure Framework seeks: - One branch library 1,400 sqm - One community centre 2,000 sqm - One community arts centre 1,000 sqm and - One community hall 500 sqm - b.
+Provide community space of not less than 3,000sqm within the Macquarie Park Shopping Centre (which may include a branch library or other function in accordance with the City of Ryde: Social and Cultural Infrastructure Framework.)
 The community space must be directly accessible from the public domain and within a short walk of the station and bus interchange.
 Community space must be discussed with City of Ryde prior to the lodgement of a Development Application. - c.
 Provide community space within new development of not less than 500 sqm within the Primary Active Frontage facing Central Park.
-This may include community meeting space and associated amenities and should be discussed with Council prior to lodging a Development Application. - d.
-Community facilities are to be located around public open spaces and along active frontages, with entries at street level.
-Active frontage must be in accordance with Figure 7.3.2. - e.
+This may include community meeting space and associated amenities and should be discussed with Council prior to lodging a Development Application. - Community facilities are to be located around public open spaces and along active frontages, with entries at street level.
+Active frontage must be in accordance with Figure 7.2.1 - e.
 Within public streets, parks, squares and plazas provide infrastructure (such as gas, power and water supply) and appropriately scaled built forms (such as kiosks, vendor stalls, cafes and restaurants) that will enhance the public domain as a meeting place and support activities such as markets, community events, leisure and recreation.

-5.10 Art in Publicly Accessible Places
+5.10 Public Art

-Art can make urban spaces attractive and welcoming, promote local identity, evoke business confidence and attract investment.
-Artworks can enhance new development, streetscapes, gardens and other places and spaces, creating interesting and distinctive urban environments.
+Public art can make urban spaces attractive and welcoming, promote local identity, evoke business confidence and attract investment.
+Artworks can enhance new development, streetscapes, parks, gardens and other places and spaces, creating interesting and distinctive urban environments.
 They can create vital and engaging environments that connect private and public domains, attracting pedestrian activity and navigation.
-Good publicly accessible art can be a destination in itself.
+Good public art can be a destination in itself.

 The themes of innovation technology, natural environment, local history, transport and movement provide a spectrum of ideas that can be explored and expressed through public art.
 Artworks can be used to create emblems or symbols that depict the identity of the place.
-It can be used to distinguish special places or developments, enable new businesses to develop a strong identity or signatures, signifyentry points, strengthen the character of the place and stimulate the interaction of ideas that is central to the vision of the Corridor.
+It can be used to distinguish special places or developments, enable new businesses to develop a strong identity or signatures, signify entry points, strengthen the character of the place and stimulate the interaction of ideas that is central to the vision of the Corridor.
 Artworks can be integrated into the landscape or building features.

-- $1. \quad To include site-specific integrated artworks in new developments in Macquarie Park Corridor.\\$ - 2.
-To create a distinctive urban environment and sense of place. - 3.
-To reflect local character, cultural identity and the natural environment. - 4.
-To create spaces (whether publicly or privately owned) incorporating art that is original, creative and innovative in its design and use of form, technique and materials, and at the forefront of new ideas and sustainable practice. - 5.
-To ensure that art in publicly accessible arts conforms to standards in regard to public safety is robust, durable and low maintenance.
+- 1. To include site-specific integrated public artworks in new developments in Macquarie Park Corridor. - 2.
+To create a distinctive urban environment and sense of place - 3.
+To reflect local character, cultural identity and the natural environment - 4.
+To create a high quality public domain incorporating public art that is original, creative and innovative in its design and use of form, technique and materials, and at the forefront of new ideas and sustainable practice. - 5.
+To ensure that Public art conforms to standards in regard to public safety, is robust, durable and low maintenance.